QianheYu/headscale-panel-ui/README.md

 ## Installation method
 1. Download this project
+2. Run `npm install`
-2. Edit the `.env.production` with your backend host and port
+3. Edit the `.env.production` with your backend host and port
-3. Build `npm run build:prod`
+4. Build `npm run build:prod`

 ## Deployment
 Copy files in `dist` to your web server